jason9797/Jeasyoa/README.md

 just for learn

-if you want to copy image into content ,need to do something:
+if you want to copy image into content ,need to do something

-(1).find the django-ckeditor's package, enter ckeditor-uploader open urls.py
+#(1).find the django-ckeditor's package, enter ckeditor-uploader
+open urls.py

      url(r'^parseupload/', login_required(views.parseupload), name='ckeditor_parseupload'), into urlpatterns, remember import login_required.